RossMcMillan92/ITCSS-Sass-Structure/README.md

   }
 }
 ```
-With the above rule, all links within the .header element.
+With the above rule, all links within the .header element will be coloured red.
 Can you guarantee all links in there should be red?
 Are some of them green?
 If so, you will now have to write more code to set some of the other links to green, probably adding in more nested rules causing higher specificity.